MonoidMusician/blog/sources/technology_future.md

 But Iʼm also talking about the meta game here: it only lets you compare edits _vertically_, but as an artist, I often want to compare edits _horizontally_, applying two different filters (or the same filter with different settings) and seeing which I prefer, especially after further edits stacked on top.
 I donʼt know of a single image editing app that implements this!
-Not GIMP, not Inkscape, not … uh … Adobe Fresco … and uh I donʼt really use other apps (but I donʼt think itʼs a FOSS problem, pretty sure MS paint doesnʼt do what Iʼm talking about either).
+Not GIMP, not Inkscape, not&nbsp;… uh&nbsp;… Adobe Fresco&nbsp;… and uh I donʼt really use other apps (but I donʼt think itʼs a FOSS problem, pretty sure MS paint doesnʼt do what Iʼm talking about either).
 Please tell me if Iʼm wrong, but Iʼve never heard of it being implemented, even though it is an obvious thing that artists and designers want to do!
 [Related: devs often want to work on tests and code somewhat separately, not in lockstep, and git does not make this a pleasant workflow since it isnʼt convenient to modify just tests or just code, especially when they are syntactically tied together due to like renaming functions or whatnot, but semantically the same tests could apply in theory.]
 We are forced to workaround the lack of meta-editing by playing weird games with the editor history, which is a risky business since it is linear and may delete our edits if we mess up.